-We have been almost 100% gluten free for a week now.
+We have been eating almost 100% gluten-free for a week now.
 When we tell people we are eating gluten free, the first question is “why?” and our response is, “why not!”
-People act like we have just told them we are going to eat rocks for a month, when in fact, gluten free is pretty darn delicious.
-Besides this delicious risotto we have eaten slow roasted pork loin with butternut squash and fennel, steaks with a blue cheese and butter dollop and roasted potatoes, scrambled eggs with homemade sausage patties, cheese with delicious gluten free brown rice crackers and pink lady apples; it really is endless and we are only on week one.
+People act as we have just told them we are going to eat rocks for a month, when in fact, gluten-free is delicious.
+This delicious butternut squash, leek and clam risotto we have eaten a few times this week, it is that good.

 Recipe: Butternut Squash, Leek and Clam Risotto

 - 3/4 lb. butternut squash, peeled, seeds and strings removed, cut into small cubes